 - Staff and volunteers understand and implement the policies and procedures.

-* When it comes to policy, it's important for clubs to check:
+* When it comes to policy, it's also important for clubs to check:

 - child safe standards that may be required in your state or territory.
-Currently there are national child safe principles developed by the Australian Human Rights Commission and there are also child safe standards and principles in other states and territories.
+Check the National Child Safe Principles developed by the Australian Human Rights Commission and any child safe standards and principles in your states and territory.
 Check your specific state or territory information here.

-- working with children check requirements for your state or territory.
+- working with children check (or equivalent) requirements for your state or territory.

 - child safe guidelines and policies that your national/state/peak body may have in place for you to follow.
 These must comply with the relevant state/territory laws.